 Unlucky American pilots ended up as POWs at the infamous “Hanoi Hilton” (Hòa Lò Prison), first built by the French to imprison Vietnamese insurgents.
 The most famous captive was John McCain, who became a U.S. Senator from Arizona and presidential candidate in 2008.
-McCain broke both arms and a leg ejecting from his A-4E, then parachuted into a lake near Hanoi.
+McCain broke both arms and a leg ejecting from his Skyhawk and parachuted into a lake near Hanoi.
 North Vietnamese beat him mercilessly at first but treated his wounds when they found out his father was a top Naval admiral and decorated WWII veteran.

 At first, the U.S. couldn’t figure out why their pilots were losing at a 9:1 ratio to the North Vietnamese.
 Then, in 1967, an Iraqi defector landed a MiG-21 in Israel and the U.S. shipped it to Area 51 in Groom Lake, Nevada for reverse engineering (Operation Have Doughnut).
 They discovered that the plane was no better than the Skyhawks; the problem was that American pilots weren’t sufficiently trained prior to seeing real combat.
 From then on, fliers underwent at least ten mock dogfights with MiGs before being shipped overseas and the numbers improved dramatically, saving not only their lives but also those of helicopter pilots and their wounded passengers who previously were being shot down by MiG fighters.